openstack-archive/tripleo-ipsec/README.md

 tripleo-ipsec
 =============

+Ansible role to configure IPSEC tunnels for TripleO

-This sets up packages and firewall settings.
+* This sets up packages and firewall settings.

-Sets the configuration for the IPSEC tunnels in the overcloud nodes.
+* Sets the configuration for the IPSEC tunnels in the overcloud nodes.

-Parses the given configuration file and starts the IPSEC tunnels.
+* Parses the given configuration file and starts the IPSEC tunnels.

 In a final step, when pacemaker is enabled, it enables resource agents for each Virtual IP which puts up/tears down IPSEC tunnels depending on the VIP